IntelOpenDesign/ConnectAnyThing/README.md

 5) On your mobile device or computer, connect to the ConnectAnyThing network.
 6) Start a browser and go to "cat.com" or "192.168.0.10".
 7) Control the output pin D13 and read data in from pin A0.

+## How To Edit the HTML5 Website
+Copy the file index.html from: ~/srv to /media/mmcblk0p1/srv_card/home/root/srv/ use the following command on the Linux command line: cp -r /media/mmcblk0p1/srv_card/home/root/srv/* ./srv/